components

 Let's take an example:

-• payments_service to deploy a Helm Chart containing all what is needed for this microservice to run
+• payments-service to deploy a Helm Chart containing all what is needed for this microservice to run

 • checkout_proxy to deploy a Kubernetes manifest containing a simple proxy service

-• frontend_checkout to deploy a static application
+• frontend-checkout to deploy a static application

-• admin_internal to deploy a monolith app which uses Docker-compose for local development
+• admin-internal to deploy a monolith app which uses Docker-compose for local development

 • nginx to deploy the gateway of the Environment